Potential Tropical Cyclone Ten: Florida

 Map of the total rainfall from Potential Tropical Cyclone Ten in Florida.

 During the system's time in Florida, the storm caused torrential rainfall and also triggered flooding across the state, especially in southwestern Florida.
 The floods were described as the worst that western Florida had seen in at least 20 years.
 Lee County was the hardest hit, particularly the Island Park neighborhood in the southern part of Fort Myers.
 The region experienced several days of rainfall, which caused Millet Creek and Ten Mile Canal to overflow, leading to widespread flooding in the area.
 A maximum total of rainfall in excess of 30 in was recorded in Ten Mile Canal and in Six Mile Cypress Slough Preserve, which was equivalent to roughly 60% of the annual rainfall totals that those areas normally see.
 The western portions of Fort Myers reported 18 in of rainfall, which was equivalent to about 55% of the city's annual rainfall total.
-On Monday, August 28, water levels peaked at a depth of 4 ft on Island Park Road, on US Route 41.
+On Monday, August 28, water levels peaked at a depth of 4 ft on Island Park Road, on U.S. Highway 41.
 Flooding from the storm forced the rescue of more than 200 people and 37 animals, all of whom were evacuated.
 There was only one road leading into and out of more than a dozen gated communities along Island Park Road, which made it difficult for people to evacuate from the floods.
 Numerous homes were damaged by the floodwaters, including those in an RV park near the highway.
 Schools were closed across Lee and Collier Counties, and numerous roads were closed.
 Many roads were covered by more than 3 ft of water, and several cars were stalled on Island Park Road.